Subscribe to updates

 - Extraction of mineral

-- Importation of inert material for restoration
+- Importation of inert restoration material

 - A revised restoration scheme